nyu-mll/jiant/README.md

 Note: The version of AllenNLP available on pip may not be compatible with PyTorch 0.4, in which we recommend installing from [source](https://github.com/allenai/allennlp).

-## Downloading GLUE
+## Downloading data

-We provide a convenience python script for downloading all GLUE data and standard splits.
+The repo contains a convenience python script for downloading all GLUE data and standard splits.

 ```
 python download_glue_data.py --data_dir glue_data --tasks all
 ```

 After downloading GLUE, point ``PATH_PREFIX`` in  ``src/preprocess.py`` to the directory containing the data.

+For other pretraining task data, contact the person in charge.

 ## Running